Peng-Jen/prisoners-problem/README.md

 This strategy ensures a higher probability of success because it relies on the mathematical property of permutations.
 The idea is that each prisoner follows a fixed cycle, and if the cycle length is less than or equal to 50, then all prisoners will succeed.

 Mathematically, if the longest cycle in the permutation of boxes is less than or equal to 50, all prisoners will succeed.
-The probability of success in this strategy is approximately **31%** for large numbers of prisoners.
+The probability of success in this strategy is

+$$P(\text{longest-cycle-length} \le 50) \approx 31\\% $$

 The key benefit of the cycle following strategy is that it discards the idea of maximizing the number of prisoners who succeed and focuses on the minimum condition for complete success.